Opening a Bank Account in Ireland: Step-by-Step Guide (2026)

 Switching banks

-• Switching is free under the Switching Code
+• Switching is free under the Code of Conduct on the Switching of Payment Accounts

-• New bank handles most of the transfer
+• The new bank handles most of the transfer (direct debits and standing orders)

 Common problems and solutions